Water Heater Replacement

 - No Peace of Mind: If something goes wrong in the first couple of years after a DIY water heater installation, you’ll be stuck paying for the repairs yourself.
-When you work with a professional team—like the one at Krueger Heating Air Conditioning Geothermal—you can rest easy knowing our work is warrantied and guaranteed.
+When you work with a professional team of plumbers—like the one at Krueger Heating Air Conditioning Geothermal—you can rest easy knowing our work is warrantied and guaranteed.

 The Best Way to Protect Your Water Heater Investment

 Ensuring your water heater operates safely is important.
 These units have numerous safety devices that require routine testing.
 The only way to confirm they are operating as intended is to regularly schedule a water heater inspection.
 These maintenance visits help guarantee your water heater is safe to operate, however.